-The Second Year Project is due in Practicum II, and it will be evaluated by two core faculty (primary and secondary readers) on the Psy.D.
-Graduate Committee according to the Second Year Project Grading Rubric (see APPENDIX VI).
-Students must upload their Second Year Project to Office 365 Onedrive, Sharepoint, or similar application and share the link with the primary reader, secondary reader, Graduate Program Director, and Practicum II course instructor.
+The Second Year Project is due in Practicum II, and it will be evaluated by the course instructor (secondary reader) and one member of the core faculty (primary reader; most often the student's advisor) according to the Second Year Project Grading Rubric (see APPENDIX VI).
+Students must submit the project to the Practicum II course instructor, who will provide the first round of feedback.

-The primary reader will provide feedback of the primary and second readers to students.
+The core faculty reader will provide the last round of feedback.
 The student shall receive one grading rubric and narrative comments from each reader.